Mystic massacre: Massacre

 The Connecticut towns raised a militia commanded by Captain John Mason consisting of 90 men, plus 70 Mohegans under sachems Uncas and Wequash.
 Twenty more men under Captain John Underhill joined him from Fort Saybrook.
 At the same time, Pequot sachem Sassacus took a few hundred warriors and set out to attack Hartford, Connecticut.

-Captain Mason recruited more than 200 Narragansett and Niantic Indians to join his force.
-On the night of May 26, 1637, the Colonial and Indian forces arrived at the fortified Pequot village, which was on a low hill near the Mystic River.
+Captain Mason recruited more than 200 Narragansett and Niantic Natives to join his force.
+On the night of May 26, 1637, the Colonial and Native forces arrived at the fortified Pequot village, which was on a low hill near the Mystic River.
 The large village was surrounded by a palisade with only two exits.
 The Colonial forces first attempted a surprise attack but they withdrew after stiff resistance from the Pequots.

 In response, Mason ordered that the village should be set ablaze and its two exits blocked off.
 As the fire raged, many trapped Pequots were shot as they attempted to escape by climbing over the palisade; those men, women, and children who did get out were killed by Narragansett fighters.
 Captain Underhill described the scene and his participation:

 "Captaine Mason entring into a Wigwam, brought out a fire-brand, after hee had wounded many in the house, then hee set fire on the West-side where he entred, my selfe set fire on the South end with a traine of Powder, the fires of both meeting in the center of the Fort blazed most terribly, and burnt all in the space of halfe an houre; many couragious fellowes were unwilling to come out, and fought most desperately through the Palisadoes, so as they were scorched and burnt with the very flame, and were deprived of their armes, in regard the fire burnt their very bowstrings, and so perished valiantly: mercy they did deserve for their valour, could we have had opportunitie to have bestowed it; many were burnt in the Fort, both men, women, and children, others forced out, and came in troopes to the Indians, twentie, and thirtie at a time, which our souldiers received and entertained with the point of the sword; downe fell men, women, and children, those that scaped us, fell into the hands of the Indians, that were in the reere of us; it is reported by themselves, that there were about foure hundred soules in this Fort, and not above five of them escaped out of our hands."

 Mohegans would collect the heads of fallen Pequots, taking scalps as war trophies.
 Hundreds of Pequots were killed; the colonists reported that only five village occupants escaped while seven were taken prisoner.

 Returning Pequot warriors chased after the Colonial forces after discovering the massacre, but the Connecticut forces avoided any Pequot counterattack despite getting lost for a brief period during their retreat back to the Connecticut Colony.